mwh52/ppol670_scrape/README.md

 ## Budget Deficit Coverage in NYTimes (2000 - current)
 ![Budget Deficit Coverage in NYTimes (2000-now)](figure/since_2000.png)

 More media coverage on budget deficit since 2010.
-As shown in the table below, among highest ten month in the history, 9 month were in 2010s.
+As shown in the table below, among highest ten months in the history, 9 months were in 2010s.

 |Rank|Month|Freq.|
 |----|----|---------|